yugabyte/yugabyte-db/README.md

 ### YugaByte DB APIs

 YugaByte DB supports both Transactional NoSQL and Distributed SQL APIs.
-* [YugaByte Dictionary Service (YEDIS)](https://docs.yugabyte.com/api/redis/) - A Redis-compatible Key-Value API with support for hash, sorted sets, pub/sub and time series data structures.
+* [YugaByte Dictionary Service (YEDIS)](https://docs.yugabyte.com/latest/api/redis/) - A Redis-compatible Key-Value API with support for hash, sorted sets, pub/sub and time series data structures.
-* [YugaByte Cloud Query Language (YCQL)](https://docs.yugabyte.com/api/cassandra/) - A Cassandra-compatible Flexible Schema API with strong consistency, distributed ACID transactions, globally consistent secondary indexes and a native JSONB data type.
+* [YugaByte Cloud Query Language (YCQL)](https://docs.yugabyte.com/latest/api/cassandra/) - A Cassandra-compatible Flexible Schema API with strong consistency, distributed ACID transactions, globally consistent secondary indexes and a native JSONB column type.
-* [YugaByte Structured Query Language (YSQL)](https://docs.yugabyte.com/api/postgresql/) - A PostgreSQL-compatible Distributed SQL API (currently in beta) with linear write scalability and extreme fault tolerance against infrastructure failures.
+* [YugaByte Structured Query Language (YSQL)](https://docs.yugabyte.com/latest/api/postgresql/) - A PostgreSQL-compatible Distributed SQL API (currently in beta) with linear write scalability and extreme fault tolerance against infrastructure failures.

 For transactional, internet-scale workloads, the question of which API to choose is a trade-off between data modeling richness and query performance.
 On one end of the spectrum is the YEDIS API that is completely optimized for single key access patterns, has simpler data modeling constructs and provides blazing-fast (sub-ms) query performance.
 On the other end of the spectrum is the YSQL API that supports complex multi-key relationships (through JOINS and foreign keys) and provides normal (single-digit ms) query performance.
 This is expected since multiple keys can be located on multiple shards hosted on multiple nodes, resulting in higher latency than a key-value API that accesses only a single key at any time.
 At the middle of the spectrum is the YCQL API that is still optimized for majority single-key workloads but has richer data modeling features such as globally consistent secondary indexes (powered by distributed ACID transactions) that can accelerate internet-scale application development significantly.